Biodynamic Body Psychotherapy

-“Somatic” simply means “bodily”.
-It is a way of working that recognizes how your experiences — both positive and painful — aren’t held only in your thoughts, or in the way you respond to life.
+Biodynamic psychotherapy recognises how your experiences, both positive and painful, aren’t held only in your thoughts, or in the way you respond to life.
 They also live in your nervous system, muscles, breathing and posture.
+Working with this body-mind connection, it offers a path towards more health, expansion, and connection to your own wisdom and wholeness.

-In our work together, we explore what is troubling you through conversation, while also noticing how these experiences are felt and held in your body.
+In our work together, we explore your experiences through conversation, while also noticing how they are felt in your body.
 We might include gentle movement, visualisation, mindfulness, and biodynamic massage (read more about it here).
 We work not only with insight, but with the deeper physiological patterns that shape how you experience life.
 This process facilitates grounding (living fully present in your body), and organic change.

 Somatic therapy invites us to experience the body from within — as a living presence that feels, responds, and remembers.